Tiliksew/item_controlling_system_web/README.md

-This is <span style="color:green">The First Screen is before any file upload and is nothing to show</span>
+<span style="color:green">The First Screen is before any file upload and is nothing to show</span>

 ![My Image](assets/screen1.png)
 ![My Image](assets/screen2.png)